How to Make Pumpkin Puree

 Recipe Tips:

-- The homemade puree is looser in consistency than canned, so squeeze out the moisture before adding to recipes.
+- The homemade puree is looser in consistency than canned, so squeeze out the excess liquid prior to using it in other recipes.

-- Create a stable base by cutting one side flat before slicing into halves.
+- Create a stable base by cutting one side flat before slicing it into halves.

-- Don’t throw out those seeds!
+- Also, don’t throw out those seeds!
 Roast them for a crunchy snack and topping for salads.

-- Use a processor to achieve a super-smooth texture.
+- Use a food processor to achieve a super-smooth texture.

 - Try visiting a farmer’s market and asking for recommendations for the right variety for this puree.